StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 The English Bay Sundial is an often overlooked monument at English Bay.
 It is located right just off of English Bay Beach near the Cactus Club restaurant.

 There are a number of art works and artists along English Bay.
+Here are some of them that you should check out!

 Located across Beach Avenue from English Bay in Morton Park is A-maze-ing Laughter art work.
 A-maze-ing Laughter is a series of giant men in various states of laughter!
 It makes everyone who sees it smile!
-It is popular to take your photo with these friendly giants!

 Peter Berg is a pencil artist that displays his work on the English Bay Seawall.
 On non-rainy days you can find him on a bench on the seawall in front of the Sylvia Hotel.
 He has amazing drawings including some of the Sylvia Hotel!